-70. CPCs shall verify, including by using inspection reports and observer reports, VMS data, the submission of logbooks and relevant information recorded in the logbooks of their fishing vessels, in the transfer/ transhipment document and in the catch documents.
+70. CPCs shall verify inspection reports and observer reports, VMS data, and where appropriate e-BCDs, as well as the timely submission of logbooks and required information recorded in the logbooks of their fishing vessels, in the transfer/transhipment document and in the catch documents.